Parenting After Separation or Divorce

 - protection from parental conflict and violence

-- recognition that both parents provide valuable resources for children in terms of emotional support, protection, guidance, supervision, role modeling, and gender identity - children don’t need to “choose” one parent*
+- recognition that both parents provide valuable resources for children in terms of emotional support, protection, guidance, supervision, role modelling, and gender identity - children don’t need to “choose” one parent*

 - adequate financial support